 i.
-Whether a mandatory VMS for SBT vessels that complies with CCSBT's VMS resolution was in operation.
+Whether a mandatory VMS that complies with CCSBT's VMS resolution was in operation.
 If not, provide details of non-compliance and plans for further improvement:-

 Mandatory and has been in operation since 1998.
 VMS complies with CCSBT's VMS Resolutions.
 In addition, charter vessels are required to report to the Department's national VMS centre.